 By Mark Hannum

-This is the sixth in a series of posts on Systems Thinking by Linkage’s own Mark Hannum.
+This is the second in a series of posts on Systems Thinking by Linkage Principal Consultant Mark Hannum.
 He admits that the series will probably reveal too much about who he is, and why he does what he does.
 However, his insights on systems thinking have been gleaned from decades of research and real-world experience…and you might just find his thoughts useful in ways you wouldn’t expect.
-Click here to start reading at the beginning of the series.—Ed.
+Click here to start reading at the beginning.—Ed.

 More about Mark

 Mark Hannum is a Principal Consultant at Linkage.
 He has over twenty years of experience in organizational and leadership development, systems thinking, coaching, competency modeling, and executive team building and alignment.
 Mark’s skilled leadership and innovation has resulted in the successful implementation of many organizational design projects with client mergers and acquisitions.
 He is also a frequent featured speaker at many training and education events.